The Great Space Coaster

 The Great Space Coaster is an American live-action/animated children's television show that was broadcast in first-run syndication from 1981 to 1986.

 Plot

-The Great Space Coaster is about three young singers (Francine, Danny, and Roy) who are brought to a habitable asteroid in space called Coasterville by a clown named Baxter who pilots the "space coaster", a roller coaster-like spaceship.
-The asteroid is populated by strange-looking, wise-cracking puppet characters such as Goriddle Gorilla, Knock Knock the Woodpecker, Edison the Elephant, and Gary Gnu (host of The Gary Gnu Show).
-Baxter is forever on the run from M.T.
-Promises, a nefarious ringmaster who plans to re-capture Baxter and return him to the circus he worked at before he escaped.
-Each episode ends with a different life lesson, and various celebrity guest stars (such as Mark Hamill of Star Wars fame and composer Marvin Hamlisch) occasionally dropped by.
+Baxter the clown pilots the space coaster, a roller coaster-like spaceship, to transport the adolescent musicians Francine, Danny, and Roy to the habitable asteroid Coasterville.
+Populated by strange-looking, wise-cracking puppet characters, the asteroid's denizens include Goriddle Gorilla, Knock Knock the Woodpecker, Edison the Elephant, and Gary Gnu (host of The Gary Gnu Show).
+Baxter is often evading M.T.
+Promises, a nefarious ringmaster seeking to re-capture the clown who escaped from his circus.
+Various celebrity guest stars (such as Mark Hamill of Star Wars fame and composer Marvin Hamlisch) occasionally dropped in, and each episode ends with a different life lesson.